 A critical component of clean energy policy and program development is having a comprehensive understanding of the workforce needs in the clean energy sector.
 The clean energy sector is evolving rapidly and along with it, workforce development needs.
 Recognizing this, DEP’s Energy Programs Office contracted with

-BW Research to conduct a clean energy labor market review including a workforce needs assessment for the state of Pennsylvania.
+BW Research to conduct clean energy labor market reviews including a workforce needs assessment for the state of Pennsylvania.

-This work included the data collection and analysis of current and projected energy jobs, and a specific report for clean energy jobs including renewable energy and energy efficiency jobs across the state using the 2019 and 2020 US Energy and Employment Report (USEER) data sets, released on the US Energy Jobs website.
-The contracts, funded through US Department of Energy's (DOE's) State Energy Program (SEP), resulted in the development of several deliverables: The
+This work included the data collection and analysis of current and projected energy jobs, and specific reports for clean energy jobs including renewable energy and energy efficiency jobs across the state using the 2019 and 2020 US Energy and Employment Report (USEER) data sets, released on the US Energy Jobs website.
+The contracts, funded through US Department of Energy's (DOE's) State Energy Program (SEP), resulted in the development of several deliverables: The 2021 Pennsylvania Energy Employment Report, the 2021 Pennsylvania Clean Energy Employment Report, the 2021 Pennsylvania Clean Energy Industry Workforce Development Needs Assessment & Gap Analysis, 2020 Pennsylvania Energy Employment Report, and the 2020 Pennsylvania Clean Energy Employment Report.

 2021 Pennsylvania Energy Employment Report